John W. Davis: Presidential candidate

-Davis was a dark horse candidate for the Democratic nomination for President in both 1920 and 1924.
+Davis was a dark horse candidate for the Democratic nomination for president in both 1920 and 1924.
 His friend and partner Frank Polk managed his campaign at the 1924 Democratic National Convention.
-He won the nomination in 1924 as a compromise candidate on the one hundred and third ballot.
-Although Tennessee's Andrew Johnson served as President after Lincoln was assassinated, Davis's nomination made him the first presidential candidate from a former slave state since the Civil War, and as of 2020 he remains the only ever candidate from West Virginia.
-Davis's denunciation of the Ku Klux Klan and prior defense of black voting rights as Solicitor General under Wilson cost him votes in the South and among conservative Democrats elsewhere.
-He lost in a landslide to Calvin Coolidge, who did not leave the White House to campaign.
-Davis's 28.8 percent remains the smallest percentage of the popular vote ever won by a Democratic presidential nominee.
-He won every state of the former Confederacy and Oklahoma.
+He won the nomination in 1924 as a compromise candidate on the 103rd ballot, after intense infighting between supporters of candidates former Secretary of Treasury William Gibbs McAdoo and New York Governor Al Smith, Davis was selected to appease both sides.
+Although Tennessee's Andrew Johnson served as president after Lincoln was assassinated, Davis's nomination made him the first presidential candidate from a former slave state since the Civil War, and as of 2024 he remains the only ever nominee from West Virginia.
+Davis's denunciation of the Ku Klux Klan and prior defense of black voting rights as Solicitor General cost him votes among conservative Southern Democrats, while gaining on Cox's vote in usual Democratic strongholds like New York City.
+Davis's staid personality ill-suited him for the demands of campaigning in an age of machine politics, as shown by Claude G. Bowers' description of a meeting arranged for Davis with a delegation of Irish Catholics from New York:Davis went down the line shaking hands cordially but with the dignity with which he would have passed down the line at a diplomatic reception.
+It was a fine cordiality, but not the kind these men understood.
+He should have punched them playfully in the chest or slapped them vigorously on the shoulder.
+Then he turned and looked at the visitors, apparently a little shy and uncertain what was expected of him.